trongbang86/ProjectJS/README.md

 As you can see, the tasks are grouped to different environments.
 Their implementation can be found in the corresponding file such as _config/gulp/development.js_ or _config/gulp/production.js_.
 As a reminder, it's good to follow the same convention so that the code can be more maintainable.

+## TESTING
+Currently [MochaJS] is being used to do testing.
+All the server testing can be found under _test/test-sever_ folder.
+The difference between _test-server_ and _test-other_ is that the Project setting object is created before hand for _test-server_ which can be found in _test/test-server/bootstrap.js_.
+Doing that helps all the test cases share the same database connection and the NODE_ENV is set to test for them.
+For _test-other_, you can get the Project setting object at will and shut it down when you're finished.
+For unit testing such as controllers, if you follow the structure describe in [Helpers](#) section, you can gain access to the controller function such as `homepage` by calling `Project.Helpers.controllers.homepage` which returns a function and you can mock the request and response parameters to pass in.

+## PRODUCTION
+It's desirable to not use gulp to start up the server even though it's possible.
+If gulp is used, it means there will be 2 processes running at the same time.
+One is the gulp process and the other is your web application.
+In order to bring up the server in production, there are 3 steps.

+1. Database Migration
+Make sure that the database schema in production is updated by running `NODE_ENV=production gulp db --migrate`.
+2. Pre-processing static content
+Javascript, stylesheet and view layout files can be processed and placed under _.tmp_ folder correctly by running `NODE_ENV=production gulp prepare`.
+3. Run the server
+You can bring up the server by running `NODE_ENV=production node bin/www` from the root of your project's folder.

 <!---
 	Links used in this README.md
 -->